 Formulate, together with your supervisor(s), three concrete working activities in which you will participate during your thesis project.
 One of these activities should involve developing communication skills.
 A list of possible activities can be found on Brightspace and in the information for supervisors, but it is allowed to formulate other activities.
 Give for each of the activity a short description and a short motivation for choosing the activity.

+Addresses the limitations of established methodology

+Clinical Question

+Collaboration with a clincial department and working with clinical data

 3.1 Activity 1